How to care for your dinghy sails

 Test the cloth

 Every now and then you should test the strength of the sail cloth.
-There are two main ways to do this, firstly, can you separate the fibres?
+Can you separate the fibres?
 If it's possible to do so, then it's clear that the sail is no longer in its best condition and has been subject to a lot of wear and tear.
-Another way to test this is by putting a large sailmaker's needle into the cloth and then attempting to drag it sideways, if the sail is still in optimal condition it will not succumb to the pressure.

 Storage

 Storage is another factor in maintaining your dinghy sails.
-Firstly, between races and storing your dinghy, when lowering the mainsail you should make sure there is nothing that will be able to damage your sail and that it won't blow out of the boat.
+Firstly, between races and storing your dinghy, when lowering the mainsail you should make sure there is nothing in the boat which could damage your sail and that it won't blow out of the boat.
 Once you have nicely lowered and removed your sails, it's time then to store them away properly.

 Clean the sails, making sure there is no salt on them, using lukewarm water if needed and then dry them.
 The main point to remember here is to always keep your sails dry no matter where they are stored.
 Moisture can increase the risk of stains and mould, which can be difficult to get rid of, so you want to avoid this.
 Roll up the sails on a clean surface, instead of folding them and put them in the sail bag and store somewhere dry and safe.